mohamad-amin/WhatILearntFromAUTOptimizationCourse/README.md

 ### Solving General Constrained Problems
 As the last topic, we move on solving the general constrained optimization problem.
 The approach taken here is to approximately formulate the inequality constrained problem as an equality constrained problem.
-We use a logarithmic barrier to make this approximation work, which gives us a **central path** defined based on the parameter of the logarithmic barrier (called $t$).
+We use a logarithmic barrier to make this approximation work, which gives us a **central path** defined based on the parameter of the logarithmic barrier (called `t`).
 Then two algorithms are used for calculating the optimal value using the *central path idea*:
 * Log Barrier Method
-	* The idea behind this method is to choose a small $t$ and a random starting point at the beginning and then increasing $t$ based on satisfying certain criterion until reaching the desired tolerance for each step.
+	* The idea behind this method is to choose a small `t` and a random starting point at the beginning and then increasing `t` based on satisfying certain criterion until reaching the desired tolerance for each step.
 * Primal Dual Interior Point Method
 	* The idea behind this algorithm is to use a modified version of the KKT conditions and compute a **primal dual search direction** in each step and use it in conjunction with a line search method to make a step in each iteration and continuing until reaching desired tolerance for primal and dual residuals.